AllPawsInn/AllPawsInn/README.md

    * Adding a booking removal feature

-   * Adding a new booking feature for a new client

    * Adding note boxes for animal and food components (where user can enter specific notes for each dog and it's food) on New Client page

    * Making the Animal Details (called "Full Profile" in the program) editable (should be talked with All Paws Inn first)